norbert-acedanski/supernatural-guide/README.md

 - Ketch's heart is ripped out in S15E03 by Demon Ardat
 - Castiel and Belphegor jump into the rip, that leads to Hell in S15E03
 - Rowena persuades Sam to kill her in S15E03 in order to close the rift, that GOD opened
+- Vicky is back in S15E04 and is snapped by GOD with her family in the same episode

 # TODO:
 - finish all seasons and episodes.